chrix75/Gemini/README.md

 #### validators

-A validator uses the typed of found errors to say if 2 data may be the same or not.
+A validator uses the type of found errors to say if 2 data may be the same or not.
 The known errors are codified by keywords:

 * ```:inv``` An inversion is found ("AB" vs. "BA")
 * ```:sub``` A substitution is found ("AB" vs. "CB")